Industrial and Commercial Bank of China: Later developments

-In 2014, ICBC was the largest company in the world according to the Forbes Global 2000 list, with revenue reaching 148.7 billion USD and profit amounting to 42.7 billion USD.
+In 2014, ICBC was the largest company in the world according to the Forbes Global 2000 list, with revenue reaching US$148.7 billion and profit amounting to US$42.7 billion.
 On 24 September 2014, ICBC Kuwait Branch officially opened in Kuwait City as the first and currently the only Chinese bank in Kuwait.
 Meanwhile, it is also the fourth branch of ICBC in the Middle East, following branches in Dubai, Abu Dhabi and Doha.
 On 25 May 2015, the Company further strengthened its presence in the Middle East and Europe by purchasing Turkey's TekstilBank and forming its ICBC Turkey subsidiary.

 ICBC Financial Services, the bank's brokerage unit, provided about $88 billion of repo financing at the end of 2015, up from $59 billion two years ago, according to regulatory filings.
 The figures are before netting agreements that can be used to reduce overall assets and liabilities.
 Almost all the repo financing that ICBC provides is on U.S. government bonds.

 On 18 November 2016, the bank obtained a license to take deposits in Russia.
 ICBC launched robo-advisor service to its wealth-management operations in 2017.
 As of April 2019, ICBC had lent US$100 billion for Belt and Road Initiative projects.
 In BRI-participating countries, ICBC has 124 branches.

 In November 2023, the bank was subject to a ransomware attack, preventing certain trades from clearing.
 The attack was against the US unit of ICBC, which at the time was considered the world's largest lender by assets, as reported by Bloomberg.
-The bank was hacked by LockBit, a ransomware group. described by Bloomberg as "a criminal gang with ties to Russia."
+The bank was hacked by LockBit, a ransomware group described by Bloomberg as "a criminal gang with ties to Russia."
 The attack against ICBC resulted in the bank being unable to clear a large number of US Treasury trades over the next day and forced others to reroute orders, upsetting normal operations.
 Lockbit ultimately claimed that the bank paid the ransom, a statement which Reuters was unable to verify.